sbtoonz/BackPacks_Remake/BackPacks/ThunderStore_Release/README.md

   * Resolved issue where if YOU upgraded or unequipped your bag other players lost access to their bags
   * Renamed RPC methods for bag, avoids issues if you try to open a container after equipping your bag in multiplayer
-  * Added RPC Method for admin to peek bag contents (needs testing before implementing into a tool)
+  * Added RPC Method for admin to peek bag contents (needs testing before implementing into a tool) **IF YOU HAVE ANY OF THESE PROBLEMS PLEASE FILE AN ISSUE ON GITHUB**